dair-iitd/openie6/README.md

 Time (Approx): 142 extractions/second

+NOTE: Due to a bug in the code, [link](https://github.com/dair-iitd/openie6/issues/10), we end up using a loss function based only on the constrained loss term and not the original Cross Entropy (CE) loss.
+It still seems to work well as the warmup model is already trained with the CE loss and the constrained training is initialized from the warmup model.

 ### Running Coordination Analysis
 ```
 python run.py --save models/conj_model --mode train_test --model_str bert-large-cased --task conj --epochs 40 --gpus 1 --batch_size 32 --optimizer adamW --lr 2e-05 --iterative_layers 2